 Add to your professional library from the broad selection of books on all aspects of writing and publishing.
 We'll also have books authored by our faculty that you may want to get autographed to bring home to loved ones.
 Think birthdays and Christmas!
 We accept VISA, Mastercard, Discover , and American Express.

 Spouses who are not writers are welcome to attend all the general sessions and keynotes free-of-charge and to join you for meals in the dining hall if you have pre-purchased meal tickets for them prior to the conference.
-They can also lodge with you on campus at $39 a night.
+They can also lodge with you on campus at $85 a night that includes meals from dinner day or arrival through lunch day of departure.

 The rooms in Heritage Hall and all the classrooms are handicapped-accessible rooms.
 Everything is air-conditioned.
 The workshops are all held in the Biblical Learning Center (BLC).
 Keynotes and general sessions as well as some of the panels are in Chatlos Chapel, a short walk from the BLC.
 The walk to the cafeteria and the dorm rooms in Heritage Hall is not long.
 If needed, a ride can be provided.